-In Geometry, “Bisector” is a line that divides the line into two different or equal parts.
+In Geometry, a “Bisector” is a line that divides the line into two different or equal parts.
 It is applied to the line segments and angles.
-A line that passes through the midpoint of the line segment is known as the line segment bisector whereas the line that passes through the apex of an angle is known as angle bisector.
-In this article, let us discuss the definition of a bisector, its types, what is perpendicular bisector, constructions in detail.
+A line that passes through the midpoint of the line segment is known as the line segment bisector, whereas the line that passes through the apex of an angle is known as the angle bisector.
+In this article, let us discuss the definition of a bisector, its types, what is perpendicular bisector, and its constructions in detail.

 The bisector is a line that divides a line or an angle into two equivalent parts.
 The bisector of a segment always contains the midpoint of the segment.
 There are two types of bisectors based on what geometrical shape it bisects.